localstack/docs/content/en/tutorials/s3-static-website-terraform/index.md

 You can automate the above process by orchestrating your AWS infrastructure using Terraform.
 Terraform is an infrastructure as code (IaC) tool that allows you to create, manage, and version your infrastructure.
 Terraform uses a declarative configuration language called HashiCorp Configuration Language (HCL) to describe your infrastructure.

 Before that, we would need to manually configure the local service endpoints and credentials for Terraform to integrate with LocalStack.
-We will be using the [AWS Provider for Terraform](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) to interact with the many resources supported by AWS in LocalStack.
+We will use the [AWS Provider for Terraform](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) to interact with the many resources supported by AWS in LocalStack.
 Create a new file named `provider.tf` and specify mock credentials for the AWS provider:

 ```hcl
 provider "aws" {